GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 #### I have an API key.
 How many requests can I make per hour and how do I know I am about to reach my request limit?

 Please review https://api.data.gov/docs/rate-limits/ for information on rate limits.
 Commenting API is restricted to 50 requests per minute with a secondary limit of 500 requests per hour.

+#### Can I request rate limit increases for my keys?

+GSA may grant a rate limit increase on the GET keys for an indefinite period.
+Such requests must establish the need to justify the rate limit increases.
+Each submission will be reviewed and considered on a case-by-case basis.
+GSA is unable to increase the rate limits for POST API keys upon requests at this time.
+However, the current POST API key holders can request one additional key without going through the validation process again.

 ## API Calls